MaximHelio/MaximHelio.github.io/index.md

 ## News

+- **[January 2022]** Our deepManReg is published in  [Nature Computational Science](https://www.nature.com/articles/s43588-021-00185-x).
+This new method solves the trade-off between nonlinear and parametric manifold alignment and learns cross-modal manifolds as a feature graph for improving phenotype prediction and prioritizing multi-modal features & links.
+News & Views about this work is [here](https://doi.org/10.1038/s43588-021-00186-w) .
 - **[June 2021]** I successfully defend my Ph.D. dissertation.
 - **[April 2021]** I am awarded the Ray and Stephanie Lane Fellowship from School of Computer Science, Carnegie Mellon University, supporting scientists of outstanding intellect who are dedicated to a career at the interface of computational and biological sciences.
 - **[April 2021]** I am selected for the [PostDoc-Net-AI Fellowship 2021](https://www.daad.de/en/the-daad/postdocnet/fellows/fellows/), a DAAD initiative funded by the Federal Ministry for Education and Research, bringing together young international researchers to visit the German hotspots in AI and to set the base for collaborations and career opportunities in AI and ML.